fedora-infra/fedmsg/doc/consuming.rst

      be set to ``True`` for your consumer to be activated by the fedmsg-hub.
    * ``consume`` -- A method that accepts a dict (the message) and contains code that "does what you would like to do".
+   * ``replay_name`` -- (optional) The name of the replay endpoint where the system should query playback in case of missing messages.
+It must match a service key in :term:`replay_endpoints`.

  * Register your class on the ``moksha.consumer`` python entry-point.